10. Doomsday of UAC - Leo Martin Lim (1994)

 Community Chest 2 Map24

 "The Mucus Flow" is *the* map we remember from Community Chest 2: a tech complex set in a rocky wilderness left scarred by acid.
 With a stingy ammo balance and those insanely awkward chaingunner snipers, it is as spiteful as it is desolate, with a moody, cryptic MIDI that fits perfectly.
 It is tough to imagine that this is the same mapper who made "Nuts"!
-You know a map is inspirational landmark when future mappers of high repute end up forming their style around it.
+When future mappers of high repute end up forming their styles around it, you know a map is an inspirational landmark.

 2. Deus Vult - Huy Pham (2004)